KengoTODA/semantic-release/docs/support/FAQ.md

 To publish a non-Node package (without a `package.json`) you would need to:
 - Use a [global](../usage/installation.md#global-installation) **semantic-release** installation
 - Set **semantic-release** [options](../usage/configuration.md#options) via [CLI arguments or rc file](../usage/configuration.md#configuration)
-- Make sure your CI job executing the `semantic-release` command has access to [Node >= 8](#why-does-semantic-release-require-node-version--83) to execute the `semantic-release` command
+- Make sure your CI job executing the `semantic-release` command has access to Node >= 10.0 to execute the `semantic-release` command

 See the [CI configuration recipes](../recipes/README.md#ci-configurations) for more details on specific CI environments.